itsveenee/SNESticleAurora/README.md

 User interface:

-* Save SRAM to USB
+* Save SRAM and states to USB
-* Browse SRAM files
+* Browse SRAM and state files
 * Confirmation prompt for saving and loading states
 * Faster UI navigation
 * Many options to enable emulation hacks and compatibility modes (exchange accuracy for performance or vice-versa)